 This little guide started off as a general guide – just a few things that I’d encourage people to look out for when booking a wedding photographer.
-The more I started to write the bigger and more comprehensive it got but if you follow the advice in this article you are very unlikely to be disappointed with your wedding photographs and photographer.
-So on with my article!
+The more I started to write the bigger and more comprehensive the guide became and we truly feel that if you follow the advice in this article you are extremely likely to be ecstatic with your wedding photographs.

 When it comes to wedding decisions, choosing your wedding photographer is one of the most important decisions that you are likely to make for your wedding, although I suppose choosing who you are going to marry is slightly higher on the list!

-it’s best to choose a photographer whose work you love – a photographer offering basic coverage with the option to upgrade later may be a better option than choosing a photographer that is considerably less skilled but at a similar price- offering the biggest album and a million and one prints and canvases.
-To start with look solely at the photographs and how they make you feel, give albums and products secondary priority.
+To start with, just focus on the photographs and how they make you feel.
+Give albums and other products secondary priority.
 A poor collection of photographs will always be a poor collection of photographs, however they are packaged.
+Don't be distracted by the photographer offering the most albums for the same price.
 Having your wedding captured in the best way possible should be your priority.

-I am not trying to discourage you from using such photographers- it is expensive to run a photography business and a good photographer deserves to be paid well, just be aware of the potential costs that may come and make sure that you are happy to pay them.
-Having said that choosing the right photographer is key and most photographers will allow you to book them on a base package and add on to your package from there after the wedding- once you have a bit more money.
+Most wedding photographers will allow you to book them on a base package and add on to your package from there after the wedding- when funds allow.
 You may be able to add photography items to your gift list!
 Just ask your photographer.

 Ask your friends who were recently married who did their wedding photos.
 If you like the style of their wedding photography and feel it would be a good fit for you, ask them about their experience working with their photographer.

-Photojournalism & Reportage photography have become a buzzword in wedding photography, and for good reason.
+Photojournalism & Reportage photography have become buzzwords in wedding photography, and for good reason.
 This is a key role of any wedding photographer.

-A wedding photographer should capture candid photographs of people laughing, crying, hugging and kissing – and all the little moments that would go unnoticed by a casual observer.
-They should always be ready to capture these shots and not be sat down, waiting for clock to arrive at the next main event on the schedule.
-This is how the best photographs would be missed by an inexperienced or an undedicated photographer.
+A wedding photographer should capture natural reportage photographs of people laughing, crying, hugging and kissing – and all those little moments that would go unnoticed by the casual observer.
+The photographer should always be ready to capture these shots and not be sat down, waiting for the next main event on the schedule.
+This is how amazing moments would be missed by an inexperienced or an undedicated photographer.
 (Having said that they do need a 5 minute water break every now and then!)

 We hear lots of clients request that they only want reportage type photographs and this is fine, but often after talking about their true requirements and showing them our portfolio we find out what they truly mean.
-They often mean that they don’t want the cheese- they don’t want the hours and hours of stand in a line group photographs that weddings are famous for.
-Often brides & grooms we speak to want a mix of styles.
-They want it all captured in the best possible way it can be and why not?!
+They often mean that they don’t want the cheesy photographs that have given wedding photography a bad name - they don’t want the hours and hours of stand in a line group photographs that weddings are famous for.

-They want candid photographs of their parents laughing and their grandparents crying but they also want a beautiful family photograph that their parents and grandparents will treasure forever.
+Our clients want natural photographs of their friends laughing and their parents crying but they also want a beautiful family photograph that their parents and grandparents will treasure forever.

 When choosing your wedding photographer ask to see lots of examples of their work- not just their best ever super duper favourite display albums- but the standard of their last few weddings at least.
 Looking at a photographers blog can really help in this regard.